 Photos, bugwood.org: Buckthorn by John Randall, The Nature Conservancy; Black locust by Richard Old, XID Services, Inc.

 Tips for Successful Low Volume Basal and Basal Cut Stump Applications

-Opensight specialty herbicides: When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
+Opensight and Milestone herbicide: When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
 See the product label for details.

 State restrictions on the sale and use of Garlon 4 Ultra, Opensight, Accord XRT II and Transline apply.
 Consult the label before purchase or use for full details.
 Always read and follow label directions.